 Untreated hearing loss can cause a person to lose confidence, withdraw socially, become isolated or even depressed.
 What appears to be memory loss or dementia may be hearing loss.
 Depending on the cause of the hearing loss, a person’s balance may be affected.

-Trying to get a loved one to take action and deal with their hearing loss isn’t always easy (do the words stubborn and pride come to mind?), but it’s the right thing to do.
+Trying to get a loved one to take action and deal with their hearing loss isn’t always easy, but it’s the right thing to do.
 Our staff knows this is a deeply personal situation and we will do our best to address everyone’s needs.

 We’ve helped concerned family members and friends, just like you, who want to share the gift of better hearing.
 We can walk you through what to do and say.
 Don’t wait to help someone suffering from symptoms like these.
 Be proactive.